U.S. economy may need much higher interest rates: Fed's Lacker

 Those favoring caution appeared to get a boost on Friday when a report showed 150,000 U.S. jobs were created last month, fewer than expected.

 But Lacker said the weaker pace of hiring still left the job market on a strengthening path and the case for higher rates would only grow stronger unless job growth slowed "significantly in the months ahead."
-He said he was concerned the Fed might raise rates too slowly.

 The Fed hiked rates in December for the first time in nearly a decade and has signaled since March that two rate increases could be in order this year.
 Fed Chair Janet Yellen said last week she thought the case for a rate hike had strengthened, but many investors have doubts the central bank will raise rates at all this year.

-Lacker said he was concerned the economy could heat up enough for inflation to get above the Fed's 2 percent target, hurting the central bank's credibility.
+Lacker said he was concerned the economy could heat up enough for inflation to go above the Fed's 2 percent target, hurting the central bank's credibility.
 He said warning about prices "might not be fashionable" given that inflation has been below target in recent years.

-But there is a real risk of falling behind the curve and jacking up rates so quickly that a recession ensued, he said.
+But there is a risk the Fed will have to jack up rates quickly, triggering a recession, he said in his speech.

 "It would be hard to calibrate policy settings carefully enough to avoid precipitating a contraction in real activity," Lacker said.